clustermin/wp-fastcron/readme.txt

 This plugin relies on the free cronjob service provided by [FastCron](https://www.fastcron.com/?ref=wp).

-Upon activated, it will send your site URL to FastCron, and they will create and run a cronjob every 5 minutes to visit your `wp-cron.php` file via this URL:
+Upon activation, it will send your site URL to FastCron, and they will create and run a cronjob every 5 minutes to visit your `wp-cron.php` file via this URL:
 `https://site-url/wp-cron.php?doing_wp_cron=1`